AS-Arshad/Repo1/RISC-V VSD/week-1/Day-1/Task.md

 ## iverilog

 - it is a open-source simulator tool used to verify the design
-- the installation of iverilog is
+- iverilog performs the simulation by feeding the test stimulus from testbench to design and checking the resulted output